-Parties to a potential dispute not covered by a pre-action protocol should follow a reasonable procedure, suitable to their particular circumstances.
-This will normally include:
+Parties to a potential dispute not covered by a specific pre-action protocol should follow a reasonable procedure, suitable to their particular circumstances.
+As set out in the general pre-action protocol, this will normally include:

-- the claimant writing to give details of the claim, enclosing copies of documents relied upon and asking for copies of those key documents which the claimant believes the defendant has and identifying what the claimant wants from the defendant; - the defendant responding within a reasonable time 14 days in a straightforward case and no more than three months in a complex one; and - complying with the other party's reasonable requests for further information.
+the claimant writing to give details of the claim, enclosing copies of documents relied upon and asking for copies of those key documents which the claimant believes the defendant has and identifying what the claimant wants from the defendant;

+- the defendant responding within a reasonable time -14 days in a straightforward case and no more than three months in a complex one; and - complying with the other party's reasonable requests for further information.

 These rules should not be used as a tactical device to obtain an unfair advantage over the issues.
-If these initial steps do not produce a settlement then the parties should review their position and at least seek to narrow the issues.
+If these initial steps do not produce a settlement, then the parties should review their position and at least seek to narrow the issues.

-If the court considers that a party has not complied with a relevant pre-action protocol (or the general rule where there is no relevant pre-action protocol) and this has led to unnecessary commencement of proceedings or costs, it can order the party in default to:
+If the court considers that a party has not complied with a relevant pre-action protocol and this has led to unnecessary commencement of proceedings or costs, it can order the party in default to:

-- stay the proceedings until the steps which have to be taken have been taken; - pay the costs of the proceedings or part of the other party's costs; and pay the costs on an enhanced basis (known as the indemnity basis).
+- stay the proceedings until the steps which have to be taken have been taken; - pay the costs of the proceedings or part of the other party's costs; and - pay the costs on an enhanced basis (known as the indemnity basis).

 The costs provisions of the CPR require the court to take into account the conduct of the parties when making an order for costs.
 This includes conduct before as well as during proceedings.
-One of the factors that the court will take into account is the extent to which the parties have followed any relevant pre-action protocol or the general rule.
-In appropriate cases, this could mean that the court could deprive a successful party of some or even all of its costs.
+One of the factors that the court will take into account is the extent to which the parties have followed any relevant pre-action protocol.
+This could mean that the court could deprive a successful party of some or even all of its costs.